-A simple way to say “I Love You” on a Valentine cookie recipe.
+A simple recipe to say “I Love You” on a Valentine cookie.

 Combine powdered sugar and butter in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
 Add 2 egg yolks and vanilla; continue beating until well mixed.
 Add flour and salt; beat at low speed until well mixed.

 Divide dough in half.
 Shape each into a ball; flatten to about 1/2 inch.
 Wrap each in plastic food wrap; refrigerate 1 hour or until firm.

 Roll out dough, one-half at a time (keep remaining dough refrigerated), on lightly floured surface to 1/4- to 1/8-inch thickness.
 Cut with 3-inch heart-shaped cookie cutter.
 Place, 2 inches apart, onto ungreased cookie sheets.